• 0

 How to Prune Ornamental Grasses

 Pruning of grasses could not be simpler if you follow my handy guide.
 Grasses are split between evergreen and deciduous.
-The former requires minor pruning each year and the later a brutal ‘off with it’s head’ prune down to the ground each February.
+The former requires minor pruning each year, and the latter a brutal 'off with its head' prune down to the ground each February.
 Meaning you only have a few months with no growth.
 Grasses can, therefore, provide a focus for a whopping 9 months of the year!

 Grasses really are a wonderful addition to any garden.
-Unless you really dislike them I’d urge you give a few a try.
+Unless you really dislike them, I'd urge you to give a few a try.
 Their habit, movement and quiet calm can help slow down a garden border.
-In fact, on a breezy day, I like nothing more than sitting watching their hypnotic movement letting the world go by.
+In fact, on a breezy day, I like nothing more than sitting and watching their hypnotic movement, letting the world go by.

 If you’ve found this guide helpful why not follow me on Youtube where I’ve got plenty of garden guide vlogs.
 You can also TweetFacebook or Instagram me with your questions or thoughts.
 Happy Gardening!